 - A. A qualifying business shall mean any corporation, partnership, limited liability company or sole proprietorship that derives its principal source of income from any of the following: - 1.
 The manufacturer of articles of commerce; - 2.
 The conduct of research and development; - 3.
-The processing, storage, transport, or sale of goods or commodities which are sold or traded in interstate commerce as distinguished from goods offered for sale at retail locally; - 4.
-The sale of services in interstate commerce as distinguished from services offered on a local or area basis; - 5.
+The processing, storage, transport, or sale of goods or commodities which are sold or traded in interstate commerce. as distinguished from goods offered for sale at retail locally; - 4.
+The sale of services in interstate commerce. as distinguished from services offered on a local or area basis; - 5.
 Headquarters facilities relating to eligible activities as listed in this section; - 6.
 Telecommunications activities; or - 7.
-End Destination Tourism-Related Activities. - B. A qualifying business must be located within the zoning jurisdiction of the city unless a variance is granted for special circumstances. - C. Any other business deemed a qualifying business through future action of the Legislature.
+End Destination Tourism-Related Activities. - B. A qualifying business need not must be located within the territorial boundaries of the City unless an exception is granted by City Council. . be willing to request annexation or be a company new to Grand Island that plans to locate within the city limits.
+(18-2709)A qualifying business must be located within the zoning jurisdiction of the city unless a variance is granted for special circumstances.
+Applicants located within the County Industrial Tracts must be willing to request annexation to be eligible. - C. Any other business deemed a qualifying business through future action of the Legislature.

-SECTION V. REVOLVING LOAN FUND
+SECTION V. REVOLVING LOAN FUND/ PERFORMANCE BASED LOANS